2 Peter 1:8 – Conditional Salvation

 One of the planks in his theological platform was “unconditional election.”
 By way of contrast, however, the Bible teaches that salvation is conditional.

-In his second epistle, Peter introduces a number of spiritual qualities which must be incorporated into the Christian’s character if he finally is to obtain the heavenly reward.
+In Second Peter 1:5-7, the apostle introduces a number of spiritual qualities which must be incorporated into the Christian’s character if he finally is to obtain the heavenly reward.
 Included are such qualities as faith, virtue, knowledge, self-control, patience, godliness, brotherly kindness, and love.

 The apostle then introduces two conditional participles which demonstrate the necessity of developing these qualities in one’s life (see A.T.
 Robertson, Word Pictures in the New Testament, VI, p.
 151-153).
 He says “if these things are in you and abound” you will be active and fruitful (v.
 8), and then later, “if you do these things, you shall never stumble” (v.
 10).